 He is frightened, very fragile and vulnerable.
 Moreover, a puppy needs your attention also at night.
 If you work from 9 to 5, you need to be aware that there will be some sleepless nights.
 Don’t be angry with your dog because he wakes you up in the middle of the night.

-You have an important meeting the next day but a puppy cry all night or wants to play with you?
-Sorry, there is no other way than to survive this stage.
+You have an important meeting the next day but a puppy cry all night or wants to play with you at 3 AM?
+Sorry, there is no other way than to survive this stage than be patient.
 It’s worth it and I promise, it won’t stay like this forever.

-Dogs need doctor care just like people do.
+Dogs need health care just like people do.
 It is your responsibility to look after the vaccination schedule, observe every alarming sign and symptom which demands professional help and take good care of your dog’s health.
-A good vet will also recommend to you the best pet food and vitamins for your dog.
+A good vet will also recommend to you the best pet food and vitamins.

-The internet is a great source of knowledge especially online forums where all dog owners share their experiences.
+The internet is a great source of knowledge especially online forums where all pet owners share their experiences.
 But not only the internet.
-There are a lot of books about dogs which prepare you to be a dog owner.
+There are a lot of books about dogs which prepare you for this new chapter.
 Also, do not get afraid to ask your friends, family and other people who have already adopted a dog from the shelter.
 They know exactly how to behave and what to do in order to run the adoption process with as little difficulties as possible.

-Contact with a dog behaviourist is always a good idea.
+6. Contact with a dog behaviorist is always a good idea.

-Animal behaviourists are people who will find a solution for very difficult situations.
-If potentially, your dog won’t be able to stay alone at home for a few months after the adoption because of the anxiety.
-Or he will destroy furniture, will be aggressive towards people and other animals, consultation with a dog behaviourist can be very helpful and beneficial both for you and for the dog.
-You can also consult a behaviourist before the adoption to resolve your doubts.
+Animal behaviorists are people who will find a solution for very difficult situations.
+For example, if your dog won’t be able to stay alone at home for a few months after the adoption because of the anxiety.
+Or he will destroy furniture, he will be aggressive towards people and other animals, consultation with a dog behaviorist can be very helpful and beneficial both for you and for the dog.
+You can also consult a specialist before the adoption to resolve your doubts.

-Also, if you take your dog from the shelter by car, it is very possible that the pet will have car sickness.
-You cannot shout at the dog or show your irritation outside.
+Also, if you take your dog from the shelter by car, it is very possible that he will have car sickness.
+You cannot shout at him or show your irritation outside.
 It’s already an extremely stressful experience for the animal.
 Even though the shelter is not a dream home, he spent there some time and now its life will change completely.
 Give it some time.

-Adopting a dog can be much easier when you prepare yourself for this experience.
+Adopting a dog can be much easier when you prepare yourself for this experience beforehand.
 Make sure that you are ready to sacrifice your time, attention, love and also money for the dog.